Updated April 24, 2019

 In contrast, Cloud Storage's replication types are built into its service classes.
 These service classes map to Azure Blob Storage access tiers and replication types as follows:

-* Regional redundancy is the lowest level of redundancy available on GCP
+* Regional redundancy is the lowest level of redundancy available on Google Cloud

 Both Azure and Cloud Storage allow you to version your stored objects, storing distinct versions of an object with a given key under distinct version IDs.
 However, they implement this functionality in different ways.